Our History

 4. Bell Bajao / One Million Men

-Launched in 2009, Bell Bajao (“Ring the Bell”) invited men and boys to interrupt domestic violence.
+Launched in India in 2008, Bell Bajao (“Ring the Bell”) invited men and boys to interrupt domestic violence.
 The campaign reached 130+ million people in India, with youth advocates traveling 80,000 km in video vans to engage 2.7 million face-to-face.
-It went viral worldwide, won a Cannes Silver Lion, and inspired adaptations in China, Pakistan, Peru, and beyond.
+Holding the hands of Lets’ Breakthrough, it went viral worldwide, won a Cannes Silver Lion, and inspired adaptations in China, Pakistan, Peru, and beyond.
 UN Secretary-General Ban Ki-moon became its first Global Champion, and by 2013, Ring the Bell: One Million Men.
 One Million Promises rallied men on six continents to take concrete action.

 With bold placements in iconic dude-heavy spaces, Breakthrough’s Be That Guy animation challenged sports fans to call out harassment.
 Debuting on Jumbotrons at the Daytona 500 and Indy 500, the campaign measurably increased viewers’ willingness to intervene.
 A follow-up PSA series at Green Bay Packers tailgates reached millions more, proving that mainstream sporting arenas can be powerful platforms to shift public standards.